Nancy Grace: Gone Girl

 It is widely acknowledged, by the media and by Grace herself, that the character of Ellen Abbot in the 2014 film Gone Girl is based on Grace.
 In an interview with actress Missi Pyle, who played Abbot in the film, Grace told pundits she was "very flattered" and that she "laugh[ed] out loud at it," calling Gone Girl her new favorite portrayal.

+RuPaul's Drag Race

+On Season 8 of RuPaul's Drag Race, drag queen Acid Betty portrayed Grace during the episode 5 "Snatch Game" challenge.